Jan 27, 2022

 • The availability, accessibility, privacy, and safety of relevant data

 All financial institutions subject to the EBA Guidelines must review their outsourcing functions and amend their agreements for compliance with outsourcing regulations if necessary.
-The deadline to complete this process was December 31, 2021.
 They must contact the governing authority and explain the steps they will take to complete the review if they cannot complete it by this time.

 The EBA Guidelines outline the criteria to evaluate critical outsourced financial activities, processes, and functions.
 It replaces the CEBS Outsourcing Guidelines, and the new EBA Guidelines provide broader oversight than the CEBS Outsourcing Guidelines.
 As a result, outsourcing arrangements with third parties and cloud service providers will face additional risk assessment requirements.